dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner-v8.2.5.md

 * bVibrateOnSuccessfulRead: *(boolean &#124; string) = false*

 > Whether to vibrate when the scanner reads a barcode successfully.
+It only supports Android Devices with a vibrating system.
 > Default value is `false`, which does not vibrate.
 > Use `frame` or `true` to vibrate when any barcode is found within a frame.
 > Use `unduplicated` to vibrate only when any unique/unduplicated barcode is found within a frame.